How do I get a Water Permit? Who do I need to contact?

 6. When the application is submitted to MPWMD, staff will check for a previous inspection.
 If there is no fixture inventory on file, an inspection will be scheduled to document water fixtures on the property.
 The deed restriction(s) and Water Permit will be prepared once a fixture inventory is available.
 The deed restrictions require property owner signatures to be notarized and returned to the Water District.
 The District will record the documents with the Monterey County Recorder.
 At that point, the applicant will be notified that the permit is ready and the status of any remaining permit fees, which are collected at that time the Water Permit is released.

-7. Capacity Fees for the addition of fixtures are currently $293.29 per fixture unit from July 1, 2018-July 1, 2019 (these fees are adjusted July 1 of every year) plus $225 processing fee, and deed restriction processing fees.
+7. Capacity Fees for the addition of fixtures are currently $305.02 per fixture unit from July 1, 2019-July 1, 2020 (these fees are adjusted July 1 of every year) plus $225 processing fee, and deed restriction processing fees.
 Applicants will pay the processing fee at the time the Water Permit application is submitted; all remaining fees are paid when the permit is picked up.
-The District accepts cash or check only.
-Credit cards are not accepted at this time.

 8. The applicant returns the approved plans and the Water Permit to the building department of the appropriate jurisdiction to obtain the building permit.